 If you don’t have a place to hide from the sun, the best solution is to get a canopy.
 Canopy will help you with both sunny and rainy days so you can do detailing no matter how bad the weather is.

-This is great thing to help you with car detailing during the hot summer days.
-Check the price of this Strongway Canopy on Amazon.
+This is a great thing to help you with car detailing during the hot summer days.
+Check my article on What’s The Best Canopy For Auto Detailers.

 2. Using the Wrong Car Wash Soap

 Going to Walmart and grabbing the first car shampoo that’s on sale isn’t always a smart idea.
-Even worse, some people use dish soaps to wash their cars.
+Even worse, some people use dish soap to wash their cars.

-Many cheap car shampoos aren’t pH balanced and they are more likely to make some minor damages to the clear coat or remove waxes and sealants from your car’s paint.
+Many cheap car shampoos aren’t pH balanced, and they are more likely to make some minor damage to the clear coat or remove waxes and sealants from your car’s paint.

 If you don’t know how to choose a car shampoo, check these 4 Tips for Choosing The Best Car Wash Soap.